By Micky McKay Dip PT – Personal Trainer

 - Cool down: stationary bike – to include light stretching afterwards

-So this is how a PHA programme should look and be followed.
-The largest major muscle groups are located in the middle of the programme where the main workload is, where the heart's prepared to work at its peak intensity.
+So this is how a PHA program should look and be followed.
+The largest major muscle groups are located in the middle of the program where the main workload is, where the heart’s prepared to work at its peak intensity.

 PHA can also be used for fitter, regular trainers looking for a change to their regular training.
 This should be done in a circuit type style, again, delaying the rapid onset of lactic acid.
 I have found this very helpful for boxers and kickboxers who like their training to be a little more dynamic than doing one set then resting then doing another.
 Exercises for this fitter type of client would be changed accordingly.